Articles, Advice, and Playing Tips for the Crane concertina

 Ok, so now you have decided the Crane or Crabb duet is the box for you.
 You have saved up for months and read dozens of articles.
 You printed out the tutor pages and ring binded them.
 You now know all about steel vs brass, rosewood, bellows folds, vintage and new.
 You have ended your search: you have arrived at the thinking man's concertina.

 Almost all vintage concertinas are owned, catalogued, or stashed away in private collections.
-You might get lucky and find a concertina in an estate sale, but its a rare find and possibly a frustrating hunt.
+You might get lucky and find a concertina in an estate sale, but don't get frustrated, I have numerous tales now of people finding multiple concertinas at estate sales, some of which were Cranes.

 Be prepared for sticker shock, many players hold thier boxes dearly.
+It helps to ask politely when trying to find an unusual or rare instrument: some players would rather it go to a good home than just toss it up on auction.
 Rememeber, all you need is one.
 If you are a guitar player imagine you are going to sink the money into a new Rickenbacker.